Play-overs

 Legato style - rhythm and pace get lost

-Rallentando - kills the pace - never use it
+Rallentando - kills the pace - only use it at the end of a hymn

 Pause and wait two beats of silence esp. if slow